seanmpuckett/sai/docs/comps.md

 	 set temp.name from temp.name.toUpperCase
 	 return temp

-_Aside: if we wanted to all-caps the names in the `friends` list itself, rather than produce a new list with capitalized names as we have been doing thus leaving the source list unchanged, we could do it like this:_
+_Aside: if we wanted to all-caps the names in the `friends` list itself, rather than produce a new list with capitalized names as we have been doing (thus leaving the source list unchanged), we could do it like this:_

 	ply friends
 	  set .name from .name.toUpperCase